 Brand registration establishes your organization's identity with TCR.
 Campaign registration defines the specific use case for your messages.
 Each distinct use case requires its own campaign under one registered brand.

-What happens if I send texts without 10DLC registration?
+What happens if I send texts without registering?

-Unregistered messages can be silently blocked, throttled to as few as 3 messages per minute, or flagged as spam.
+Unregistered messages can be silently blocked, throttled to a small fraction of normal sending speed, or flagged as spam.
 Carriers do not send delivery failure notices, so your organization may not realize messages are not being delivered.

 Do healthcare organizations need separate 10DLC campaigns for different message types?